oilverb/data-science-s2025/data-science-curriculum-build/challenges/c00-diamonds-assignment.md

 **Observations**:

 - Generally speaking, higher carat corresponds to higher price.
-However, this isn’t a direct 1-1 correlation.
+However, this isn’t a direct 1-1 relationship.
 There are plenty of low-ish carat diamonds with disproportionately high price.
 Price is likely impacted by other variables.
 - There are notably modes concentrated at even numbers for carat.
 Its likely more common that diamonds are cut to exactly 1.0, 1.5, 2.0 carats (and so forth), rather than an intermediate value.